Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/00_Documentary.md

 average rotation speed;

  - For reliability we will go with 0.9 because we are not making an industrial gearbox that will be running for a long time.
  - time fraction per gear, we will assume a balanced mixed use between aggressive off road, rally-ish use and normal cruising.
-So time fraction per gear can be presented like the following
+So time fraction per gear can be presented like the following:
 | gear   |   time fraction |
 |--------|-----------------|
 |	gear 1 |       0.1       |